The University of California, Riverside offers MA and Ph.D. degrees in History and an MA in History through the Public History Program.

 MA Degree in History

 Plan I (Thesis) requires that at least 24 units be in graduate (200) level courses taken at a University of California campus (see residency requirements).
-Of these, only 12 may be in graduate research for the thesis and, in most cases, none may be in courses numbered 291 (exam preparation).
+Of these, only 12 may be in graduate research for the thesis, and in most cases, none may be in courses numbered 291 (exam preparation).
 Students are guided by a committee of three faculty who must be approved by the Graduate Dean.
-In addition to requiring an acceptable thesis, the department may require any examination that it feels necessary to confirm that the student has an appropriate knowledge of the discipline.
+In addition to requiring an acceptable thesis, the department may require an examination that it feels necessary to confirm that the student has appropriate knowledge of the discipline.
 Once completed the thesis must adhere to University standards and be filed in the Graduate Division electronically.

 Plan II (Comprehensive Examination) requires that at least 18 units be in graduate (200) level courses taken at a University of California campus (see residency requirements).
 None of these may be in graduate research for the thesis or, in most cases, in courses numbered 291 (exam preparation).
 Students must take a comprehensive examination, the content of which is determined by the department or program.
 No more than two attempts to pass the exam are allowed.

 Master’s students in residence and in good standing may earn course credit by examination.
 Consult the departmental graduate advisor for further details.

 This program provides historical training in academic research and historiography as well as preparation for careers outside of the academy, in archives, historic preservation, museums, and other realms of public engagement with history and the humanities, including the digital.